 The entire procedure for your actual mammogram takes about 20 minutes.
 Keep in mind, though, that your appointment may last longer when you consider the time to register, wait for the technician and speak to the radiologist, if needed.

-Mammograms are offered at the Comprehensive Breast Center at our North Decatur campus as well as at Hillandale Radiology and do not require a physician's order.
+Mammograms are offered at the Comprehensive Breast Center at Emory Decatur Hospital as well as at Hillandale Radiology and do not require a physician's order.
 Routine mammography is offered Monday-Friday from 7 a.m. - 5:30 p.m. and Saturday from 7 a.m. - 1 p.m.
 To schedule a mammogram, call 404.501.SCHD or click here.

 Do not wear deodorant, perfume, powders or ointments under the arms or on the breasts on the day of your mammogram.
 These substances may obscure the images.
 Remove all jewelry from your neck and chest area.
 Dress comfortably.
 If possible, a two piece outfit is best since you will be required to remove your clothing from the waist up.